Teaching Outdoors in Winter

 Always make sure students pull up their sleeves when washing hands, or wet sleeves against skin = frostbite!

-Bread bags can protect feet if boots get wet - Make sure to change into dry socks as soon as they are wet.
+Bread bags can protect feet if boots get wet - Make sure to change into dry socks as soon as their old socks get wet.
+Then put the bread bags over the dry socks/feet to keep them dry while wearing the boot.

 Old socks can serve as an extra barrier to protect the skin between the coat and the mitten if snow is going up the coat sleeve.
 (See example)